China–Turkey relations: Ottoman relations with the Ming and Qing dynasties

 Kaiser Wilhelm II was so alarmed by the Chinese Muslim troops in the Boxer Rebellion that he requested the Caliph Abdul Hamid II of the Ottoman Empire to find a way to stop the Muslim troops from fighting.
-The Caliph agreed to the Kaiser's request and sent Enver Pasha (not the future Young Turk leader) to China in 1901, but the rebellion had ended by that time.
+The Caliph agreed to the Kaiser's request and sent Enver Pasha (not the future Young Turk leader) to Qing China in 1901, but the rebellion had ended by that time.

 Turkey and Republic of China

 Turkish government officials received a Chinese Muslim delegation under Wang Zengshan who denounced the Japanese invasion of China.